sendgrid/docs/source/Classroom/Troubleshooting/Account_Administration/teammates.md

 Only **parent SendGrid accounts** and **administrator teammates** may impersonate subusers.
 A teammate with restricted permissions can not impersonate a subuser, and subusers cannot impersonate other subusers.

 {% anchor h2 %}
-Why can't I access the Web API v2?
-{% endanchor %}

-As part of the process to deprecate the Web API v2, SendGrid has restricted all parent accounts created *after the release of Teammates* on **February 24, 2017,** from accessing the v2 API.
-This includes all parent accounts created by SendGrid Resellers, even if those Reseller accounts were created before Teammates was released.

-If you have a parent SendGrid account that was created before **February 24, 2017,** you will continue to have unrestricted access to the Web API v2.

-{% anchor h2 %}
 My old multiple user credential could access all new features released by SendGrid.
 Now that my credential has been migrated to Teammates, I can no longer access new features as they are released.
 {% endanchor %}